-I mean blogging is fun and all, but let’s face it, you’re not doing it for your health.
+Blogging is fun and all, but let’s face it, you’re not doing it for your health.

-You want to make sure that your potential clients are finding and reading all those blog posts you took the time to write.
+This means making sure that your potential clients are finding and reading all those blog posts you took the time to write.

 The best way to do this is to make sure that each blog post is optimized for search engines, or what’s known as, Search Engine Optimization or SEO for short.

 At its most basic level, SEO is using keywords and phrases within your post to make sure that you and your website or blog/blog post gets found by someone searching for the particular topic that your website or blog post is focused on.